 Isn't it better to keep using old refrigerators rather than throw them away?

 No. Refrigerator efficiency has improved so dramatically, that getting the old ones off the power grid makes good environmental sense.
 Our process recycles over 95% of the materials in the refrigerators - almost nothing goes to the landfill.

 What happens to my refrigerator after it is taken away?

 Do I have to take my refrigerator out to the curb?

-- Your fridge will be taken to JACO's Everett facility, where a core sample is drilled to see what type of insulation it contains
+- Your fridge will be taken to ARCA's Kent facility, where a core sample is drilled to see what type of insulation it contains.

 - Chemicals and oils will be recycled, including ozone depleting CFCs, mercury switches, and PCBs.